Empirical Bayes Matrix Factorization: Fitting the EBMF Model

-An interesting feature of EBMF is that it can automatically select the number of factors $K$.
-This is because the maximum likelihood solution to $\glk,\gfk$ is sometimes a point mass on 0 (provided the family $\G$ includes this distribution).
+An interesting feature of EB approaches to matrix factorization, noted by \cite{bishop1999variational}, is that they automatically select the number of factors $K$.
+This is because the maximum likelihood solution to $\glk,\gfk$ is sometimes a point mass on 0 (provided $\G$ includes this distribution).
 Furthermore, the same is true of the solution to the variational approximation \citep[see also][]{bishop1999variational,stegle2012using}.
 This means that if $K$ is set sufficiently large then some loading/factor combinations will be optimized to be exactly 0.
 (Or, in the greedy approach, which adds one factor at a time, the algorithm will eventually add a factor that is exactly 0, at which point it terminates.)

-Here we note that the variational approximation is expected to result in conservative estimation (i.e. underestimation) of $K$ compared with the (intractable) use of maximum likelihood to estimate $\gl,\gf$.
-For simplicity we focus on the simplest case: comparing $K=1$ vs $K=0$.